MCom Programme in Marketing 2017

 There are often tutoring and research assistant positions available for graduate students within the Department.
 If you are interested in these, please contact the Programme Coordinator.

-ALL prospective students need to apply to the Department of Management, Marketing and Entrepreneurship, using either the Application Form and posting back to Associate Professor Ekant Veer, or completing this online application form.
+ALL prospective students need to apply to the Department of Management, Marketing and Entrepreneurship, by applying directly through MyUC.
 This application must be completed and processed before the applicant completes the online enrolment or face-to-face enrolment at the University.
 Applicants will receive a letter from the Department notifying them of the outcome of their application.

 It is important that you give an up-to-date contact address, telephone number and email address (if possible) so that we can contact you as we may require you to attend an interview.
 If you will be away from your usual address around the time of enrolment then please state this in your application and give an alternative address and telephone number where you can be contacted.

-Applicants who completed their studies from an institution other than the University of Canterbury, must include an official verified transcript of the applicant’s academic record.
+Applicants who completed their studies from an institution other than the University of Canterbury, submit to MyUC an official verified transcript of the applicant’s academic record.
 No form will be processed without a verified transcript.
 University of Canterbury students do not need to submit a University of Canterbury transcript.
 However, if you have completed courses from other institutions that go towards your degree, please include that transcript as part of your application to enrol.

-INTERNATIONAL APPLICANTS must send their documentation to the Department of Management, Marketing and Entrepreneurship.
-This must include evidence of English language proficiency for applicants for whom English is not their first language.
+INTERNATIONAL APPLICANTS must include evidence of English language proficiency for applicants for whom English is not their first language.
 The Department will assess the student’s suitability for entry into the MCom Programme.
-The Department will send a letter to notify the student whether they have been assessed as being suitably prepared for the programme.
-This letter should not be confused with official notification of entry to the University.

 The Department of Management, Marketing and Entrepreneurship will forward its decision and the applicant’s documentation to Admissions.
 This is because students whose first degree is not from a New Zealand University must be granted admission ad eundem.
 Admission ad eundem is processed by Admissions.
 It is the Admissions Office that is responsible for confirming if a student is eligible for entry to the University of Canterbury.